 Universities and colleges are the clearest use case.
 Multiple faculties, shared resources, complex program structures, accreditation obligations, and thousands of students make a centralized academic institution management system an operational necessity rather than a nice-to-have.

-Language institutes and academies Clast's original focus face distinct challenges: intensive programs, rotating cohorts, students moving between levels, certificate tracking, and corporate clients who expect regular progress reports.
-These institutions often run on spreadsheets and WhatsApp for years before the operational cost of staying there becomes unsustainable.
+Language institutes and academies — Clast's original focus — face distinct challenges: intensive programs, rotating cohorts, students moving between levels, certificate tracking, and corporate clients who expect regular progress reports.

 Vocational and training institutes where certification tracking, student lifecycle documentation, and compliance reporting are mission-critical.